nturaga/BioconductorOnContainers/README.md

 # Instructor(s) name(s) and contact information

-Nitesh Turaga <nitesh.turaga@roswellpark.org> (Github: @nturaga)
+Nitesh Turaga* <nitesh.turaga@roswellpark.org> (Github: [@nturaga](https://github.com/nturaga))

 # Workshop Description

 Bioconductor provides Docker containers which aim to provide isolated and reproducible environments for analysis.
 These containers avoid complex installation issues for the user.
-This workshop will focus on how to use Bioconductor docker images, talk about the different kinds of flavors of Bioconductor Docker images are present and as a final advanced topic we will cover how to extrapolate these Docker images to use on cloud services and also on HPC infrastructure with Singularity.
+This workshop will focus on how to use Bioconductor docker images, describe the different flavors of Bioconductor Docker images that are available, how to set up a reproducible environment on a local machine, and as a final advanced topic we will cover how to extrapolate these Docker images to be used on cloud services and also on HPC infrastructure with Singularity.

 ## Pre-requisites